EluciusFTW/SpectreCoff/README.md

     In the example of the figlet widget of Spectre, which translates into the figlet module, it looks like this:
     ```fs
     "Hello World"    // figlet content
-    |> figlet        // main function of the module producing the figlet instance as a Renderable case of OutputPayload
+    |> figlet        // main function of the module producing the figlet as an OutputPayload
     |> toConsole     // toConsole function of the figlet module
     ```
     Of course, for more complex objects, there will be more parameters needed.
 To achieve this simplicity, the main function uses some defaults (in this example the alignment of the figlet).
 These defaults can be overwritten 'globally' (as they are just static variables in the module), or passed to other functions taking in more arguments, e.g.,